onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 2. Reference independence:

-   * The choice of bins, weights, and physical limits used in `G_budget` must not depend on the detailed properties of particular extreme observed SMBHs.
+   * The choice of bins, weights, physical limits used in `G_budget`, and the index set `K` must not depend on the detailed properties of particular extreme observed SMBHs.
-   * They may depend on broad survey characteristics and known global constraints.
+   * They may depend on broad survey characteristics and known global constraints, but they must be chosen and documented before Q047 is applied to any specific catalog that is used for tension evaluation.

-3. Refinement parameter:
+3. Refinement behavior:

    * There exists a discrete refinement parameter `k` in the positive integers and a map: